Skin issues are one of the most common, and often challenging, health problems that affect our pets.

-In the last 10 years, science as given us true game changers in the treatment and management of skin allergies.
-Apoquel which is an immune system modulator that targets specific inflammation causing cell signals.
+In the last 10 years, science has given us true game changers in the treatment and management of skin allergies.
+Apoquel is an immune system modulator that targets specific inflammation causing cell signals.
 Cytopoint is a monthly injection that specifically blocks the chemical that triggers itch.
 There are also numerous topical therapies and shampoos that treat infection, wash allergens from the body and strengthen the skin barrier.
 The earlier we intervene in a dog’s life the better the chances of controlling the allergies.
-Safe, orally administered monthly parasite preventatives are also helpful.
+Safe, orally-administered monthly parasite preventatives are also helpful.
 It’s important to discuss your pet’s specific needs with your veterinarian before determining a course of treatment.

 Q: Are there certain breeds that are most susceptible to skin problems?

 Many breeds of dogs that have a genetic predisposition to allergic skin disease.
 There are also breeds with wrinkles that provide dark, moist environments for bacteria and yeast to grow.

 Q: What is the most challenging part of treating skin issues in a shelter environment?

 Many of these patients require daily medications, frequent bathing, and extensive diagnostics to rule out and treat secondary problems like parasites, infection, and endocrine disease (like hypothyroidism) that can complicate response to therapy.
 It’s very difficult to do a true food trial in the shelter with so much access to treats and food that might not be on the pets diet plan.
 Many of the dogs we see are also chronically affected and require skin biopsies, full lab work, and consultation with a dermatologist.